 5. What’s the difference between ceramic and glass stove tops?

 Flat-top stoves are generally made of a glass-ceramic blend, so there’s really no difference!

 Clean Food = Clean Home

 That’s that for how to clean a stove top!
 The best kitchens have clean stoves that you can eat off – or rather, cook on.
+They also have clean ovens too.
 So go ahead and whip up your next meal on a nice clean cooktop.
 Just remember to keep your stove clean by wiping it down after every time you cook… otherwise, you’ll be in for a lot of scrubbing the next time you clean!